econia-labs/emojicoin-dot-fun/src/move/rewards/README.md

 # `emojicoin-dot-fun` rewards

-This package contains an overloaded version of the `swap` function for `emojicoin-dot-fun`, `swap_with_rewards`, which gives users an opportunity for a reward based on the amount of integrator fees they pay for their swap.
+This package contains an overloaded version of the `swap` function for `emojicoin-dot-fun`, `emojioin_dot_fun_rewards::swap_with_rewards`, which gives users an opportunity for a reward based on the amount of integrator fees they pay for their swap.

 The rewards vault can be loaded up via the `fund_tiers` function.